Package 'ggbeeswarm'

 varwidth

-vary the width by the relative size of each group
+Vary the width by the relative size of each group. (default: FALSE)

 bandwidth